kyma-project/telemetry-manager/docs/user/04-metrics.md

 ![Architecture](./assets/metrics-arch.drawio.svg)

 1. An application (exposing metrics in OTLP) sends metrics to the central metric gateway service.
-2. An application exposing metrics in Prometheus protocol, activates the agent to scrape the metrics with an annotation-based configuration.
+2. An application (exposing metrics in Prometheus protocol) activates the agent to scrape the metrics with an annotation-based configuration.
 3. Additionally, you can activate the agent to pull metrics of each Istio sidecar.
 4. The agent supports collecting container metrics from the Kubelet and K8S APIServer
 5. The agent converts and sends all collected metric data to the gateway in OTLP.